danchoi/soywiki/README.markdown

 automatic indexing.

 SoyWiki makes a great writing aid, especially if you do your writing in Vim.
-You can have SoyWiki open in multiple Vim windows, and draft an essay or paper in another Vim window.
-Use SoyWiki with a large monitor, and you'll have your paper, essay, book, or screenplay written in no time.
+You can have SoyWiki open in multiple Vim windows, tabs, and buffers, and open even more windows and tabs alongside them for editing an essay, chapter, or paper.
+Throw in a large monitor and a teapot, and you'll have your paper, essay, book, or screenplay written in no time.

 You don't need to shell out $$ for a tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing and navigating